redoakcanyon/HATPowerBoard/README.md

 2

 ```

-,the current value on the four channels of the A2D converter.
+The A2D device files in the `/sys/bus/iio/devices` directory tree can also be accesed programmatically
+using basic C/C++/Python file I/O.

+We currently recommend using the SYSFS interface for interacting with the S2D converter either by the
+command line or by some form of programmatic file I/O. If you choose to use another interface for this
-When the MCP4004 driver loads, it inhibits access to the A2D via the SPI.
-This may render the A2D
+purpose please note that when the MCP4004 driver loads, it inhibits access to the A2D via the SPI.
+This
-inaccessible via some libraries, for example, WiringPi.
-Automatic loading
+may render the A2D inaccessible via some libraries, for example, WiringPi.
+In this cases automatic
-of the MCP4004 driver can be inhibited by placing:
+loading of the MCP4004 driver can be inhibited by placing the follwoin line of text:

 ```
 dtparam=rocusespi=yes,rocusedriver=no
 ```
-in /boot/config.txt before any other dtoverlay commands in config.txt.
+into the `/boot/config.txt` file before any other dtoverlay commands in config.txt.

 Customization